ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

 **ARTICLE 8.
 BOOKS, RECORDS, AND REPORTS.**

-// the DAO treasury address should be sufficient for financial statements provided all material value is held there - if the Foundation holds significant offchain assets this likely would need amending
+// DAO treasury address and governance history should be sufficient for financial statement-equivalent disclosure provided all material value is held there, though a more decipherable form might be advantageous as well - if the Foundation holds significant offchain assets this would need amending

 Section 1.
 Report.
 Any Director or designee of a Director shall, upon lawful request, provide an annual report to the Board of Directors not later than four (4) months after the close of each fiscal year of the Foundation.
 Such report shall include a balance sheet as of the close of the fiscal year of the Foundation and a revenue and disbursement statement for the year ending on such closing date.
 Absent a formal lawful request for a specific form of balance sheet or revenue and disbursement statement from the Foundation, the publicly visible blockchain address (and transactions thereto) of [NAME] DAO will serve as such a report or financial statement for the Foundation to extent permissible under the Act.